 I’ve always loved food shopping.
 I must admit it’s one of my favourite things to do.
 I get asked all the time how and where to shop as a healthy vegan.
 It’ll vary from city to city, but I’ll focus on the tips that can be applied pretty much anywhere.
 I’ll break down how to do vegan food shopping, like a pro.

 Do also keep in mind that in my household, I only shop for two people.
 These tips shouldn’t vary but keep that in mind when you’re reading them.

-In the last few years I’ve worked at a few different places that has helped me perfect the art of food shopping.
-From your local fruit and veg shop, to a health food store and cafe.
+In the last few years, I’ve worked at a few different places that have helped me perfect the art of food shopping.
+From your local fruit and veg shop to a health food store and cafe.
 As a vegan, I have it pretty much all covered with those experiences alone.

 I’ll run through my tips and tricks to help and show you how to do healthy vegan food shopping like a pro.

 Tip 1: farmer’s markets

 If you’re not already shopping at your local farmers markets, then I strongly suggest you do.
 There’s nothing better than getting produce straight from the person that planted it, grew it and harvested it fresh for you to purchase.
 And at a market that probably took them a few hours to drive to in the early hours of the morning.

 As you get to know the farmers, you can ask them questions directly about their produce and build a relationship.
 I find this process really important and enjoyable because you know you’re supporting the right people and you feel better eating the food.
 It also certainly tastes better than the stuff you buy at the supermarket!